apostolikas/FROMAGe-Prompting-Strategies/blogpost.md

 ## Key findings - Insights of our novelty

-1. FROMAGe as a multimodal model has in-context learning abilities (as shown for example in the Video Captioning task).
+1. FROMAGe as a multimodal model has in-context learning abilities (as shown for example in the GIF Captioning task).

 2. Visual augmentations (add similar images, segment query images, etc.) can actually help the model perform better.